pacuare/docs/sql.rst

    See :doc:`accounts` for more information on access levels.

 Take a look at some :doc:`useful-queries` for inspiration.
 Try copying and running (one at a time) the statements under ``turtle_occurrences`` and **Unique Turtles** to show a list of unique turtles.
 The ``turtle_occurrences`` function is now stored in your personal database, and can be called again at any time.

+Once you run a query, you can download the results as a CSV via the button in the lower-right corner of the window.

 .. note::
    ``spanish_bool`` (also provided in that page) is also a very useful function to have around.